 Neoma shrugged.
 “Let’s find out.”
 She left the shelter of the trees and walked out to meet the healer.
 One thing she’d bought was a pair of good, sturdy boots, and she’d grown much better over time at weaving clothing for herself from moonlight, so at least she’d look presentable in front of what looked to be most of the village.

 The healer, a man with the usual local traits of brown hair, tanned brown skin, middling height, and sturdy build, paused to wait for her, struggling to keep his grip on the bundle he carried, which seemed to be trying to squirm away from him.
-From here, Neoma could see hear plaintive whimpering.
+From here, Neoma could hear plaintive whimpering.
 He’d brought the wolf cub?
-It couldn’t be anything else, though it was wrapped in a blanket, probably to keep it from hurting him.
+It couldn’t be anything else, though it was wrapped in a blanket, probably against injury—the cub’s, or his own.

 As soon as she was close enough, he offered her the bundle of cub and blanket.
 “Here.
 This little one has been through enough.
 You can look after it better, I think.”